dccuchile/wefe/doc/contribute.rst

 This function, as well as the one to transform queries to embeddings, are available in the `preprocessing` module.

-Once fit has calculated the transformation, the method should return self.
+Once `fit` has calculated the transformation, the method should return `self`.